 Helping to lower costs and provide risk management assistance.

-Published on February 15th, 2016, the ISO/TS 15066 Technical Specification document provides safety requirements for collaborative industrial robot systems where a robot system and people share the same workspace.
+Published on December 25, 2016, the RIA TR R15.606-2016, like its ISO predecessor ISO/TS 15066:2016, provides safety guidance for collaborative industrial robot systems where a robot system and people share the same workspace.

 - Collaborative Industrial Robot System Design (including Hazard Identification and Risk Assessment)

 - Requirements for Collaborative Robot System Applications (including Control System, Workspace, Robot Operation, Transitions between Collaborative and Non-Collaborative, Collaborative Operations)

 - Verification & Validation

 - Information for Use (specific to Collaborative Robot Operation, System, Workplace Application & Task, Power & Force Limiting Applications)